fapugliese/projecto3/README.md

 Ohmyfood website

-<<<<<<< HEAD
-Ohmyfood is an online food ordering company.
-Our concept allows users to compose their own menu and reduce waiting time in restaurants because they make their choice in advance.

-This repo houses the assets used to build the ohmyfood website, available at https://fapugliese.github.io/projecto3/.

-CSS The CSS for the site is built from Sass.

-Author Facundo E. Pugliese
 =======
 Ohmyfood is an online food ordering company.
 Our concept allows users to compose their own menu and reduce waiting time in restaurants because they make their choice in